Find out all there is to know about acoustic fabrics:

 Acoustic fabrics are designed to control sound conditions in architectural environments.

-They are used in all types of venues including recording studios, sound sets, dance, drama and music rehearsal spaces, or in venues ranging from museums, schools and auditoriums to theatres.
+They are used in all types of settings including recording studios, sound sets, dance, drama and music rehearsal rooms or in venues ranging from museums, schools and auditoriums to theatres.
 Our acoustic engineers are constantly putting our textiles to the test to offer you the ultimate noise controlling solution.

 Discover the ShowTex acoustic fabrics